Tribhuvan University Central Library: History

 In 1962, the Central Library of Lal Durbar (established 1957) was merged with the Tribhuvan University Library (established 1959) in accordance to the decision of HMG, Nepal and became Tribhuvan University Library.
 In 1977 (2033 BS) it was renamed Tribhuvan University Central Library.
 In 1959 the Central Library had about 1200 books donated by USAID.

 Present day

 Currently, it hosts about 450,000 books.
 As of 2020, about 5000 people uses the library in daily basis.
 The library has a secure section that is not accessible to the general public.
 This section stores rare books that are over 300 years old.

 The earthquake of 2015 damaged some books in the library.

+It has two building in function now.
+The new building was inaugurated by India's foreign minister Dr. S. Jaishankar, Nepali Foreign Minister Narayan Prakash Saud, and the acting Vice Chancellor Shiva Lal Bhusal on 5 January 2024.